-However, the words describing the Labour Party are the words of Lenin in 1920, years before the first Labour government in 1924.
-He had in mind Arthur Henderson who was a Liberal agent for seven years, Phillip Snowden, a man of respectable conformist views, who went on to become the financially orthodox chancellor, Ramsey Macdonald who liked to dine with the wealthy and created a secret electoral pact with the Liberals, and Keir Hardie who began his political career as an admirer of the Liberal leader Gladstone.
+However, there is nothing new about new Labour.
+All the early leaders of the Labour Party had a similar approach.
+Arthur Henderson was a Liberal agent for seven years, Phillip Snowden, was a man of respectable conformist views.
+Ramsey MacDonald liked to dine with the wealthy, and created a secret electoral pact with the Liberals.
+Keir Hardie began his political career as an admirer of the Liberal leader Gladstone.
 The popular image of Hardie as the cloth cap member for the unemployed is an Old Labour myth.
 He wore a decent sporty deerstalker, and as a Labour parliamentarian advocated a liberal solution to unemployment: regimented work colonies in the countryside to set them to work.
 New Labour is very much a return to Old Labour’s Liberal roots.
 Labour stood for class co-operation, not class war.

-But at the second congress of the Communist International in 1920 Lenin compromised his analysis of Labour as bourgeois by recommending tactics which have remained a dogma for much of the left ever since, despite profound historical change.
+At the second congress of the Communist International in 1920 Lenin compromised his earlier analysis of Labour as bourgeois by recommending tactics which have remained a dogma for much of the left ever since, despite profound historical change.
 These tactics of critical support for Labour at elections were partly influenced by the delegate from the British Socialist Party.
 The BSP later became a key component of the Communist Party.
-The BSP were Labour members and had a left-reformist perspective of capturing the party for socialism, as the Sheffield shop-steward and rank and file leader, Jack Murphy, and revolutionary Sylvia Pankhurst pointed out.
+The BSP were Labour Party members and had a left-reformist perspective of capturing the party for socialism, as the Sheffield rank and file leader, Jack Murphy, and Sylvia Pankhurst pointed out.
 Even Willie Gallagher who later became a leading Stalinist, described them as reformists.
-But Lenin claimed this was an exaggeration, although he did disagree with the BSP view that Labour was the political expression of trade unionists and the working class.
+However, Lenin claimed this was an exaggeration, although he did disagree with the BSP view that the Labour Party was the political expression of the working class.

 According to Lenin the only way to get a hearing for communist ideas from Labour supporters was to vote with them for their reactionary leaders.
 Lenin did not advocate voting Labour on the basis of political demands such as “Labour to power with a socialist programme” or “make the Labour Party fight for the workers”.
 The communists would be able to obtain a hearing for soviets and workers’ power by showing respect for the loyalty of Labour voters to their leaders and go through the disillusioning experience of parliamentary socialism with them.
 Jack Tanner, speaking from his own rank and file experience retorted that workers are always accessible in the workshops, the unions, and the streets.
 Communist agitation would find the workers.
 Lenin’s tactic implied the reactionary leaders would take the movement forward, albeit in a roundabout way.